albertofilice/rhacm-gitops/README.md

 # Final result

-The end result of these implementations is the creation of An Argocd Application, derived from the applicationset and dynamically created based on the reference cluster.
+The end result of these implementations is the creation of an Argocd application, derived from the ApplicationSet and dynamically created based on the reference cluster.